-The University Global Perspective required credits could be taken within the required academic and/or Art History requirements.
-If a student completes the activity portion of the University Lifetime Health & Wellness requirement by taking one PFIT course (1 credit), the total number of credits to graduate to 131; if a student completes the activity portion with one EQUS 100-level course (2 credits), the total number of credits to graduate is 132.
+The Global Perspective credits can be applied by registering for an academic or Art History course with a Global Perspective attribute.
+If a student completes the activity portion of the University Lifetime Health & Wellness requirement by taking one PFIT course (1 credit), the total number of credits to graduate to 131; if a student completes the activity portion with a two-credit, the total number of credits to graduate is 132.
+Designated Dance courses can count for PFIT while also fulfilling an elective/academic credit.